Skip to Main Navigation | Skip to Content

 A. In an effort to ensure compliance with federal and state laws that protect intellectual property, UCM will:

 University employees with knowledge of a suspected violation of the Board of Governors"Intellectual Property Rights Policy 3.1.020" must promptly report such violations, in writing, to the appropriate supervisor and copy his/her written report to the appropriate administrator.
-If an employee is unsure of his or her appropriate administrator the employee may contact the Office of the General Counsel for assistance.
-Should an employee with a duty to disclose such a violation have reasonable cause to believe disclosure to the appropriate supervisor and administrator will be ineffective or the employee fears retaliation; the person should disclose the violation to the Office of the General Counsel.
+If an employee is unsure of his or her appropriate administrator the employee may contact the Office of General Counsel for assistance.
+Should an employee with a duty to disclose such a violation have reasonable cause to believe disclosure to the appropriate supervisor and administrator will be ineffective or the employee fears retaliation; the person should disclose the violation to the Office of General Counsel.
 No retaliatory action will be taken for any such report made in good faith.

-When a written report is received by a supervisor alleging a possible, potential, or apparent violation of the "Intellectual Property Rights Policy" it shall be forwarded to the Office of the General Counsel.
+When a written report is received by a supervisor alleging a possible, potential, or apparent violation of the "Intellectual Property Rights Policy" it shall be forwarded to the Office of General Counsel.
 The supervisor shall include a brief statement detailing the possible violation, the date the written report was received from the employee, any immediate action taken by the supervisor, and supervisor's recommendation, if any, for future action in regard to the allegation(s).
 The supervisor’s brief shall be signed, dated and copied to his or her appropriate administrator.